 As you marvel at the American Inverness, keep a keen eye out for Elk.
 The Tomales Point Tule Elk Reserve borders the road you are traversing.

-There is so much to see that you may be inclined to ignore those tummy grumbles.
-Instead, be sure to pack a picnic.
+While there is so much to see, you may be inclined to ignore those tummy grumbles.
+Don't let hunger dampen your experience.
+Instead, be sure to pack a picnic when going on scenic drives Bay Area like Point Reyes.
 Food to go is rare in these parts, and you don't want to lose time with a sit-down meal.

 Stage Road To Pescadero